podemosaprender/social_is_p2p/README.md

 Focus on the **protocol**, make it easy to implement with ANY transport (not only torrent)

-First challenge: "a twitter-like experience"
+First challenge: "a twitter-like experience", replace a PodemosAprender discord channel.

 ## Viewing content